nateKlaux/Naviga.Docs/Solicitor Concierge/Stop Saver/Stop_Saver_Tutorial.md

 ## What You have learned

 Congratulations!
 You have added an offer to the Solicitor Concierge.
-Now your offer will appear when you walk a customer through the Stop Saver feature of the **complaints** tab.
+Now your offer will appear when you walk a customer through the Stop Saver feature of the **stop** tab.
 Be sure to add each Business Rule segment you've added to the Solicitor Concierge.